 - Nausea and vomiting

+After quitting, the body will go through a number of readjustments, such as the brain balancing out endorphins and dopamine levels.
 While detox helps to address the physical impact that addiction has had on the body, individuals who complete detox should participate in drug counseling through either inpatient (residential), outpatient, or medication-assisted treatment.
-Rehabilitation programs help individuals to further understand their addiction, relearn healthy behaviors, and gain relapse prevention tools.
+Rehabilitation programs help individuals to further understand their addiction, relearn healthy behaviors, and gain recovery maintenance (“relapse prevention”) tools.